-Just like life, things and places change.
+Things and places change.
+Please call or research before heading out to these venues.
 I will try to update this as much as possible.

 Let’s get into it – depending on the rider, these gatherings can be simple or more involved.
-Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles or be a melting pot of everything under the sun. ”Cliques” naturally exist.
-The general motorcycle community in my area will tend to classify you as a Cruiser type of rider, Crotch Rocket Rider or Other Than.
-Lol!
+Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles or be a melting pot of everything under the sun.
+“Cliques” naturally exist.
+The general motorcycle community in my area will tend to classify you as either a Harley/Cruiser type or a Sport Bike Rider.
+We are lucky to have several additional active groups in San Antonio.
+Euro/Vintage/Scooter Riders and Adventure bike riders.

-In San Antonio, TX, you have a variety of bike night venues (depending on your availability and taste in motorcycles).
+San Antonio, TX, has a variety of bike night venues depending on your availability, bar of choice and taste in motorcycles.
 The most successful and longest running bike night belongs to Hills & Dales Ice House (1542 White Fawn Dr, SAT 78258 – No Website Yet Grrrr).

 Pizza Italia - North Centrally located.
 They host San Antonio’s only Euro / Scooter Bike night, once a month.
 Every 2nd tuesday of the month this pizzaria is swapped by all kinds of European, Asian motorcycles of all kinds.
 From scooters, exotic european motorcycles, unusual adventure bikes and cafe racer/tracker bikes.
 Sadly it only happens on the 2nd tuesday of the month.
 Very early crowd so get there around 6.30pm and it usually will go strong until 8pm.